-From a pedigree perspective, you can make a case Storm the Court might ultimately be at his best racing on grass.
+From a pedigree perspective, you can make a case Storm the Court might prove best racing on grass.
 Certainly this was the case for his sire, Court Vision.
-Winner of the Iroquois Stakes (G3) and Remsen Stakes (G2) on dirt as a juvenile, Court Vision finished 13th in the 2008 Kentucky Derby before transitioning to grass, where he proved considerably more formidable.
+Winner of the Iroquois (G3) and Remsen (G2) on dirt as a juvenile, Court Vision finished 13th in the 2008 Kentucky Derby before transitioning to grass, where he proved considerably more formidable.
 A five-time Grade 1 winner on the lawn, Court Vision is best remembered for his 64-1 upset in the 2011 Breeders’ Cup Mile (G1), but he also showcased the necessary stamina to win the 2008 Hollywood Derby (G1) traveling 1 1/4 miles.

 As a stallion, Court Vision has yet to set the world on fire, and his best foals have generally followed in his footsteps by demonstrating two-turn stamina on grass and synthetic surfaces.
 They include King and His Court, a three-time stakes winner over the Tapeta track at Woodbine, and Mr Havercamp, a three-time graded stakes winner on grass and Tapeta.
 Both have done their best running over 1 1/16 miles.